luisreyes/Handy-JavaScript-Regular-Expressions/comments.md

  * @param {String} str String to remove duplicate characters from.
  * @returns {String} String with any duplicate characters removed.
  */
 function name( params ){
-	// This is a comment in a function return params;
+	return params;
 }
 ```

 ===